rems-project/lem/README.md

 definitions from domain-specific tools, and for porting definitions between interactive theorem proving systems.

-This is the development version of Lem, which is not yet feature complete, but is already useful for many applications.
+Although Lem is under active development, it has already been used in several applications.
 It is made available under the BSD 3-clause license, with the exception of a few files derived from the OCaml, which are under the GNU Library GPL.

 Lem depends on [OCaml](http://caml.inria.fr/).
 Lem is tested against OCaml 3.12.1. and 4.00.0.
 Other versions might or might not work.